OneAutumnMango/Twitter-Model/README.md

 # Twitter Engineering Project
 This program simulates a Twitter system where you can post tweets, follow other users, get a newsfeed decided by the users you follow.
-You can also change user, delete your account.
+You can also change user, create new accounts or delete your account.